Editor's note: this article was originally published on September 20th 2020. It was revised and updated on November 6th 2025.

 What is aerial imagery?

-The term aerial imagery refers to all imagery taken from an airborne craft which can include drones, balloons or airplanes.
+The term aerial imagery refers to all types of imagery taken from an airborne craft which can include drones, balloons, or airplanes.

 Aerial and satellite data complement each other in terms of what they offer.

 The field of view covered in an aerial photograph is much smaller compared to satellite images.
-This is since satellites orbit the Earth and have global coverage, whereas aerial data providers conduct survey campaigns over niche areas that they serve.
+Satellites orbit the Earth and can capture much wider swaths from their higher vantage points.

 Due to these differences, the kinds of projects that you can use aerial and satellite imagery for vary depending on what you’re looking to do.

-For example, satellite images have greater large-scale applications thanks to its high temporal resolution, while aerial photography is great for more localized applications that make the most of its high spatial resolution.
+For example, satellite images have greater large-scale applications thanks to their high temporal resolution, while aerial photography is great for more localized applications that make the most of their high spatial resolution.

-This complementary relationship between the two makes aerial and satellite data both powerful sources of useful geospatial information.
-Find them on the UP42 platform to explore each of them more.
+This complementary relationship between the two makes both aerial and satellite data powerful sources of useful geospatial information.

 What are the different types of aerial imagery?